LetsWrappIt/VsCommandBuddy/README.md

 ## Notes
-- Documentation can be found [here](Docs/_toc.md).
+- Documentation can be found [here](docs/_toc.md).
 - Who should use VsCommandBuddy?
-Checkout some [usecases](Docs/usecases.md).
+Checkout some [usecases](docs/usecases.md).
 - Feedback!!
-Did you give VsCommandBuddy a go?
+Did you give VsCommandBuddy a try?
 Please share your experience.
 Good or bad.
 Your feedback will help make VsCommandBuddy more useful!!